amitjavilaventura/genomics-notes/comparative-genomics/ensembl_multiple_genome_browser.md

 * Is limited to gene annotations, so it does not include repeats or regulatory elements.
 * Does not allow to upload custom data, such as "bigwig" or "bed" files.

+Instead, ENSEMBL Browser (explained below) has a lot of features that solve these problems.

 # ENSEMBL Genome Browser

 The [ENSEMBL Browser](http://www.ensembl.org/index.html) has all the ENSEMBL data available, which means: